myles/awesome-static-generators/README.md

 *   [JAMStack Themes](https://jamstackthemes.dev/) - A collection of themes filterable by static site generator and CMS support.
 *   [Statichunt](https://statichunt.com/) - An open sources directory of 700+ free themes and resources for static site generators submitted by the community.

+*   [Fabform](https://fabform.io/) - A smart form backend service that works with all modern javascript frameworks.

 ### Web Hosts

 *   [AWS S3](http://aws.amazon.com/s3/)